Graduate Dean's Entrance Scholarship (GDES)

 - The GDES is valued at $21,000 for up to 4 years at the doctoral level.

-- Award recipients who receive a TriCouncil scholarship or another major external award will receive GDES payments of $5,000 per year while holding the other award.
+- Award recipients who receive a TriCouncil or another major external scholarship will have their GDES replaced with payments of $5,000 per year while holding the other award.

 - GDES Guidelines (updated as of January 2017)

 - The Graduate Dean Entrance Scholarship (GDES) is currently valued at up to $21,000 per annum.
 Tenure of the award is up to a maximum of two years at the master’s level and up to a maximum of four years at the doctoral level from initial enrolment in the program.
 The number of scholarships and the value of the scholarships to be awarded each year are subject to available funding.

 - To be eligible for consideration, a student must be admitted to a master's or doctoral program at Simon Fraser University and not simultaneously receiving an external scholarship valued at minimally $15,000 per annum for master's or $18,000 per annum for doctoral students.
 In those cases, the students will only receive the GDES in the year(s) during which they are not receiving the other award.
 Recipients should be aware that some external awards may restrict students from holding other scholarships at the same time as the external award.

 - During tenure of the Graduate Dean Entrance Scholarship, the recipient must be registered full-time in their graduate program at Simon Fraser University.
 In programs where fees are assessed on a per-credit basis, the successful candidate must be taking at least six credits to be eligible to hold the award.